kids-eat/KidsEat/README.md

 **Required Must-have Stories**

+- [x] App Authentication system allows both admin and regular users to use the same app to manage and view events.
+- [x] User can sign up and create an account and by default will become a regular user, i.e. not admin.
+- [x] User can sign in and out as a regular user.
 - [x] User can view the list of latest 20 events posted on Kids Eat.
-- [x] User can pull to refresh the last 20 events posted on Kids Eat.
+- [x] User can pull to refresh the latest 20 events posted on Kids Eat.
 - [x] User can see details of each event in a separate activity.
-- [x] The user can switch between 2 tabs: viewing list of all events (feed view) and location pins on a map for each event (map view) using fragments and a Bottom Navigation View.
+- [x] The user can switch between 2 tabs: viewing list of all events (feed view) and location markers on a map for each event (map view) using fragments and a Bottom Navigation View.
+- [x] User can see location markers of only upcoming events on a map, i.e. past events are automatically removed.
-- [x] User can sign in and out.
+- [x] Admin/Organizer can sign in and out as admin.
-- [x] Admin/Organizer can view a separate view of list of events.
+- [x] Admin/Organizer can view a list of events.
-- [x] Admin/Organizer can add events using a form.
+- [x] Admin/Organizer can create events using a form.
+- [x] Admin/Organizer can upload images and search for locations using Places API.
 - [x] Admin/Organizer can update previously created events.
-- [x] Authentication users.
-- [x] Show different UI depending on user privileges: admin or regular user.
-- [x] User can see location pins of latest events on a map.

 **Optional Nice-to-have Stories**